aijun-li/lbaction-search/README.md

 ## Usage

-Just clone the repository and double-click on the action you need.
+Just clone the repository and double-click the action you need.